eWaterCycle/infra/README.md

 After provisioning goto [https://lab.ewatercycle.org](https://lab.ewatercycle.org) and follow its links to see that everything is working as expected.

+> Provisioning can fail due to network failures, please kill JupyterHub process and try again

 ## Backup certificates

 The servers have let's encrypt https certficates.